hippyaki/Custom-Functions-in-boltCommand.js/boltCommand explained.md

 ## digitalWrite(pin,val)

 **pin:** It is the Bolt GPIO you want to control.
-It can take any of the following values 0, 1, 2, 3, 4.
+It can take any of the following values 0, 1, 2, 3, 4. <br>
 **val:** It is the output voltage to be provided on the GPIO.
 It can take value HIGH(3.3V) or LOW(0V).

 **Syntax** - `digitalWrite(0,HIGH)`